knewyousir/WFI-session-3/readme.md

 We'll use a service - [MongoLab](https://mlab.com).

 Create a free account with MongoLab.
-Once you’re done, create a new MongoDB database and set the plan to sandbox (free) and call it `bcl`.
+Once you’re done, create a new MongoDB deployment (I used Amazon), set the plan to sandbox (free) and call it `bcl`.

 Once you’re done creating the deployment, click into it and create a database user and database password.